BertoDBQ/sentry-capacitor-ios-native-metadata-issue/README.md

 - Get the app running by following [Running the App](#running-the-app).
 - Once the app is running, click the button that says `Trigger Error`.
   - The click event will be handled in `/src/app/home/home.page.ts`.
 It will attempt to send the event to Sentry.
 - Wait for a minute or so and the event should appear in Sentry.
-The name of the error will be `This error should result in unknown metadata`.
+The name of the error will be `Sentry error for checking native metadata`.
 - View the event in Sentry.
-- The banner will be present that says `There were [x] problems processing this event`.
-- Click `Show` on the banner to view the problems.
-- On iOS the problem will be
+- On iOS the following Header sections exist:
-  - `sdkProcessingMetadata: Discarded unknown attribute`
+  - USER
+  - BROWSER
+  - DEVICE
+  - OPERATING SYSTEM
-- On Android the problem will be
+- On Android the following Headers sectinos exsts:
-  - `unknown: Discarded unknown attribute`
+  - User-Agent
+  - USER
+  - APP
+  - BRWOSER
+  - DEVICE
+  - OPERATING SYSTEM
+  - SDK
+- The DEVICE section for Android contains more details about the device.
+- Would like to see more details about the IOS device.